Quantori-Academy/dz-team/packages/fe/src/routes/README.md

 2. There are 2 options:

 2.1.
-If you want to use the standard layout (with header and footer), then create a file in `routes/_app`:
+If you want to use the standard layout (with header and footer), then create a file in `routes/_app` (\_app is a pathless route: https://tanstack.com/router/latest/docs/framework/react/guide/file-based-routing#pathless-routes):

 ```tsx
 // src/routes/_app/reagents.tsx